microsoft/superbenchmark/docs/benchmarks-design.md

 Compared with training, it just gets rid of “add_optimizer()” operation.
 And the responsibility for function implementation of every layer is as Figure 3.
 The “inference” function of ModelBase will execute these functions according to the sequence in the figure.
 The functions that exist in derived class and not in base class are abstract functions.

-![Inference process and the responsibility for function implementation of every layer](./assets/inference-process.png)
+![Inference process and the responsibility for function implementation of every layer](./assets/inference-process.png) *Figure 3 Inference process and the responsibility for function implementation of every layer*

 ### Micro Benchmarks

 The micro-benchmarks have 2-layers Inheritance Relationship.
 And the responsibility for function implementation of every layer is as Figure 4.
 The functions that exist in derived class and not in base class are abstract functions.

 ![micro-benchmarks benchmarking process and the responsibility for function implementation of every layer](./assets/micro-benchmark-process.png)
+*Figure 4 micro-benchmarks benchmarking process and the responsibility for function implementation of every layer*

 ### DockerBase Benchmarks

 The DockerBase benchmarks have 2-layers Inheritance Relationship.
 And the responsibility for function implementation of every layer is as Figure 5.
 The DockerBase benchmarks need docker env ready.

 ![docker-benchmarks benchmarking process and the responsibility for function implementation of every layer](./assets/docker-benchmark-process.png)
+*Figure 5 docker-benchmarks benchmarking process and the responsibility for function implementation of every layer*

 ### Benchmark Registry